Well folks, I have good news and bad news.

 - Apples!
 I was originally trying to skip out on adding an egg, but the apple lends a sweet tenderness that allows me to skip out on additional sweetener too.
 Double bonus!

 - Deliciousness.
-These zucchini bread muffins are straight up awesome.
+These zucchini muffins are straight up awesome.
 It’s light and fluffy and oh so moist muffin goodness and straight up YUMMY, despite not having chocolate.
-This bread even got two thumbs up from my dad (the chef) AND the husband.
+These muffins even got two thumbs up from my dad (the chef) AND the husband.
 Seriously folks, we’ve hit best ever territory here.